kstenerud/concise-encoding/cbe-specification.md

 ### URI

-Uniform Resource Identifier, structured in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
+Uniform Resource Identifier, which must be valid according to [RFC 3986](https://tools.ietf.org/html/rfc3986).

 The length field contains the byte length (length in octets), NOT the character length.